ROCm/MIOpenGEMM/doc/src/install.md

 If a ` Geometry ` is used frequently, it is possible to cache the ` Solution `  for future use, so that ` find ` does not need to be re-run.
 See the example ` gencache ` to see how this is done.
 Cached Solutions can be retrieved with the function ` get_default ` .

+## Building the documentation

+Instructions for building the documentation are identical to those for [MIOpen](https://github.com/AMDComputeLibraries/MLOpen#building-the-documentation)